 “Confess your sins to each other and pray for each other so that you may be healed.”
 James 5:16

 Often teenagers who struggle with sin and temptation have nowhere to confess and confide.
 They feel trapped by their sins.
 But a healthy youth ministry can create a safe space for teenagers to open up and talk honestly about their struggles.
-Of course this doesn’t mean they should confess every sin to everyone.
-But it does mean that they should have a handful of others who know their struggles and can pray for and encourage them to walk in victory over those sins.
+Of course, this doesn’t mean they should confess every sin to everyone.
+But it does mean they should have a handful of others who know their struggles and can pray for and encourage them to walk in victory over those sins.

 Skilled youth leaders know how to create a context of open and honest dialogue.
-Teenagers who push their struggles down and never open up often struggle later on in life with addictive and destructive behavior.
+Teenagers who push their problems down and never open up often struggle later in life with addictive and destructive behavior.
 An effective youth ministry can help teenagers deal with these challenges now and prepare them to be victorious both now and later.

 To Reach a Generation,

-Greg Stier (a fellow parent of a teenager and Founder of Dare 2 Share)
+Greg Stier (a fellow parent of a teenager and founder of Dare 2 Share)